shafy/shafyy/content/post/vpn-oculus-go-and-quest.md

 draft: false
 ---

 This is pretty straight-forward.
 The basic idea is that you get your VPN provider's Android app and install it on your Oculus Go or Quest.
 Of course, this means that your VPN service needs to offer an Android app in the first place.
-BEWARE, I've only tested with [NordVPN](https://nordvpn.com/) on my Oculus go so far.
+BEWARE, I've only tested with [NordVPN](https://nordvpn.com/) on my Oculus Go so far.
 However, other users report other VPN apps working also on the Go and Quest.

 *Edit (July 27, 2019): User reports on VPN apps working on the Quest are controversial (some say it works, while some say it doesn't).
 Will keep this post up-to-date.*

 *Edit (August 14, 2019): Based on my own test, NordVPN doesn't work on the Quest.
-This probably means other VPNs also don't work.*"
+This probably means other VPNs also don't work.*

 Let's get started.